 The terms of settlement require that these amounts be settled within 45 days after the end of the calendar quarter.

-- E. The Company does not have any guarantees or undertakings, written or otherwise at December 31, 2019. - F. As of and for the years ended December 31, 2019 and 2018, the Company had the following significant transactions with affiliates:
+E. As of and for the years ended December 31, 2020 and 2019, the Company had the following significant transactions with affiliates: